The Commonplace

 Claims (7)

 Digitalization is the key driver of labor productivity growth in Kazakhstan.
-Firm Productivity positive high labor productivity
+Firm Productivity positive labor productivity

 0.3